 Often faulted for failing to meet science project cost and schedule targets, NASA seems to be following an effective strategy with the Mars Atmosphere and Volatile Evolution Project, or Maven.
 The $453 million mission, scheduled for launch Nov.
 18, will study climate-influencing changes in the Martian upper atmosphere.
 If the mission is successful, Maven’s development could become a case study for other science mission projects, according to NASA’s inspector general (IG).
 “Maven ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Maven Mars Mission Meeting Cost, Schedule Milestones".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Maven Mars Mission Meeting Cost, Schedule Milestones".